-The Digital Network for Collections tested a new approach for subject indexing of image databases together with the Media Library of the Institute for Art and Visual History (IKB) at HU Berlin.
+The Digital Network for Collections tested a new approach toward the subject indexing of image databases together with the Media Library at HU Berlin’s Institute for Art and Visual History (IKB).

-The test was based on a collection of art history images from the 19th century.
-Many of the approximately 100,000 objects in this collection have been digitized in recent years and made publicly accessible via the HU Berlin media repository.
+The test was carried out on a collection of art history images from the nineteenth century.
+Many of the approximately 100,000 objects in this collection had been digitized in recent years and made publicly accessible via the HU Berlin Media Repository.

-During the digital cataloging process, the objects depicted in the images were assigned a reference data ID from the Wikimedia database (e.g., Neue Wache in Berlin -> Q152341).
+During the digital cataloging process, the objects that can be seen in the images were assigned a reference data ID from the Wikimedia database (e.g., Neue Wache in Berlin -> Q152341).

-This allows for clear identification and provides access to extensive information about the referenced objects on Wikidata.
-The Data Inspector was developed to use this information for content-related indexing of the image collection.
-The search and filter options do not work with the data in the image database, but use the information available in Wikidata.
-For the found objects – which include paintings, sculptures, drawings, churches, squares, fountains, and more – the images showing these objects are listed.
+This makes it possible to clearly identify referenced objects and provides access to extensive information about them on Wikidata.
+The Data Inspector was developed to utilize this information for the substantive indexing of the image collection.
+The search and filter options do not work with the data in the image database and instead use the information available in Wikidata.
+For each of the objects found—which include paintings, sculptures, drawings, churches, squares, fountains, and more—the Data Inspector lists the images displaying them.

-With one click, users can access the dataset in the IKB's source database.
-There, they can access detailed metadata, including information about the respective slide or photo as a physical object, as well as numerous export and download options.
+With one click, users can access the dataset in the IKB’s source database.
+There, they can retrieve detailed metadata, including information about the respective slide or photo as a physical object, and make use of numerous export and download options.

-The application is intended as a laboratory tool.
-It is used to test the approach of reference data-based subject indexing in a significant use case (approximately 50,000 image objects with references to about 18,000 items).
+The application is intended as a laboratory application, making it possible to test the reference-data-based approach toward subject indexing on a significant use case (approximately 50,000 image objects with references to about 18,000 items).

 Click here to access the Data Inspector.